MSc Occupational Medicine / Course details

 Teaching and learning

-The course comprises a blend of specially commissioned written materials in electronic format (PDF), together with interactive teaching material, all delivered via the University's virtual learning environment, Blackboard.
+The part-time course comprises a blend of specially commissioned written materials, together with interactive teaching and learning methods, delivered on the University's virtual learning environment, Blackboard.

 Coursework and assessment

 All Postgraduate Certificate (Year 1) and Postgraduate Diploma (Year 2) taught course units have examinations held at the University or Global Assessment Centres at intervals throughout the course.

 The MSc (Year 3) commences with a three day workshop in September and culminates with the electronic submission of your completed Dissertation.

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.

 |Research Methods and Data Analysis (Occupational Medicine)||POPH68800||15||Mandatory|

 |Management of Occupationally Related Disease||POPH68810||15||Mandatory|